Friends of Imiliwaha help to improve the quality of life in Imiliwaha, Tanzania through education and healthcare.

 by Margaret Roth

-Sister Afra and the Benedictine Sisters of St. Gertrude in Sumbawanga have undertaken outreach visits to impoverished households in the area.
+Sister Afra and the Benedictine Sisters of St. Gertrude in Sumbawanga undertake outreach visits to impoverished households in the area.

 During one of those visits they encountered Maria, who lived in a shack with her parents and siblings.
 Maria’s life seemed limited by the extent of her severe disabilities—malformed limbs, inability to speak—but this 11-year-old girl exudes much potential beyond her bedraggled appearance.

 She was the third of six children of extremely poor farmers who had to work on their small plot all day just to eke out a bare existence for the family.
 Their two-room house in a nearby village was completely lacking in furniture and the family slept on mats spread on the dirt floor.
 They had only enough food for one meal a day.
 And they had a daughter who was severely disabled.

 While the rest of the family was out working or going to school, they kept Maria at home, because they feared that in her helpless state she would be molested or sexually assaulted and possibly become pregnant by boys in the village.
 Maria could not speak or walk and had not had any schooling in her twelve years of life.
 Sr. Afra knew of many cases where disabled teenagers had become pregnant and had to give up the children they bore, because they couldn’t take care of them.